estraph/propertree/README.md

 ```

 ## Usage
 Install the gem as instructed above.
-You have two ways of interating with the code: either through the executable provided, or by accessing the internal models directly.
+You have two ways of interacting with the code: either through the executable provided, or by accessing the internal models directly.

 ### application executable
 The gem contains a binary called `calculate_averages` which accepts three parameters: